weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### Viewing the Result in Weave Cloud

-You can also view the result in Weave Cloud and also watch all of the pods as they join the cluster.
+You can also view the result in [Weave Cloud](https://cloud.weave.works/) and also watch all of the pods as they join the cluster.

 [weave cloud screenshot]

 ### Run the Load Test on the Cluster

-After the Sock Shop has completely deployed onto the cluster, run the same load test as you did on your laptop and then view the results in Weave Cloud.
+After the Sock Shop has completely deployed onto the cluster, run a load test from your local machine and view the results in Weave Cloud.

 ~~~
-docker run -ti --rm --name=LOAD_TEST  weaveworksdemos/load-test -h edge-router -r 100 -c 2 <host-ip:[port number]>
+docker run -ti --rm --name=LOAD_TEST  weaveworksdemos/load-test -r 10000 -c 20 -h <host-ip:[port number]>
 ~~~

 Where,